 Labor Organization Reports: Union officers must:

 - File an initial information report (Form LM-1) and annual financial reports (Forms LM-2/3/4) with OLMS.

 - Retain the records necessary to verify the reports for at least five years.

 Officer Reports: Union officers and employees must file reports concerning any loans and benefits received from, or certain financial interests in, employers whose employees their unions represent and businesses that deal with their unions.

 Officer Elections: Unions must:

-hold elections of officers of local unions by secret ballot at least every three years, or four years for ADCs.
+- Hold elections of officers of local unions by secret ballot at least every three years.

 Restrictions on Holding Office: A person convicted of certain crimes may not serve as a union officer, employee, or other representative of a union for up to 13 years.

 Loans: A union may not have outstanding loans to any one officer or employee that in total exceed $2,000 at any time.